kimh/baleen/README.md

 * --before_command: specify commands that you want to execute before running your tests.
 Default: nil
 * --concurrency: specify number of containers that you want to run at the same time.
 Default: 2

-Both subcommands can take the following options
+Both subcommands can take following options

 * --baleen_server: specify host where baleen-server is running.
 Default: 127.0.0.1
 * --port: specify port number of baleen server.
 Default: 5533